Sokphirun99/E-COMMERCE_SYSTEM/README.md

 1. **Browse & Buy Products**
    - View all available products with ID, name, and price
+   - See current stock quantity for each product
    - Add products to your cart with specified quantities
    - Products remain in cart until checkout or logout